-Read the original Top 10 LA Myths and Misconceptions.
+Read the original Top 10 LA Myths and Misconceptions or take the Los Angeles Trivia Quiz.

 1. There are Topless and Nude Beaches in LASeveral people mentioned being surprised by this one when they got to LA.
 Despite the racy movies, TV shows and songs, LA and Orange County are pretty conservative when it comes to showing skin on the beach.
 It is illegal for women to be topless or anyone to be nude in public in Los Angeles and Orange Counties, including at the beach.
 People will even report you if you allow small children to run around naked on the beach.
 Excessive, but true.